 Our number one priority with kids is to keep them all safe.
 With that in mind, children who will be attending Kids Church (church term: Sunday School) need to be signed in when you arrive at the church.
-The sign-in kiosk is found in the Church Foyer, right by the Connect Center.
+The sign-in kiosk is found in the Church Foyer, just across from the main, north entrance.
 You’ll need to let us know about allergies, medical conditions, and other important information.
 Sign-in is available 30 minutes prior to the service start time and continues 20 minutes into the service.
 (If you want a head start on first-time sign-in, just click the “Kids Form” button below.)
 Activity bags are available at the sign-in kiosk for children who remain with their parents in the service.

 As a rule, the kids get dismissed to Sunday School pretty much right after the music ends.
 We have trained teachers for every age from newborns up to 12 years old.
 The kids are grouped according to age to keep the content relevant, so you can rest assured they’re having fun and learning.
 To find where to take them, be sure to pick up the brochure, “Harvest City Kids Sunday School – What You Need to Know” when you sign your child in (or view/download it below).
 It includes a map of the Sunday School classrooms.